Home biogas cheat sheet downloads banner ad.

 This method of mixing/agitation provides for the net horizontal plug-flow movement, gradually toward the discharge end from the fed hopper/tank, and the use of these mixers is reported to prevent the formation of floating scum and settlement of material, with a high degree of reliability.

-All components such as the feeding unit, agitator drive units, digestion residue discharge units, and the gas system are easily accessible for maintenance and normally installed in individual housings.
+All components, such as the feeding unit, agitator drive units, digestion residue discharge units, and gas system, are easily accessible for maintenance and normally installed in individual housings.

-The organic material treated is fed into the digester by a compact feeding unit.
+A compact feeding unit feeds the treated organic material into the digester.
 If required, the TS content in the input is adjusted as desired at the same time.

 Process Features and Advantages